robertmcnees/open-my-window/README.md

 ## Overview

 The project is largely intended to be a personal sandbox for exploration with various tech.
-Things may get a bit over-engineered at times in the spirit of learning new tech.
+Things may get a bit over-engineered at times in the spirit of learning new things.
 I will start with what I want to learn and then try to find a place for it inside this project.

 The entry point to the project is through the ``arbiter`` module, specifically through the endpoint ``/arbiter/window?postalCode=<postalCode>``.  ``arbiter`` will call ``geocode`` to get the coordinates for a given postal code.
 Those coordinates are passed to ``forecast`` to obtain the weather data.  ``arbiter`` is responsible for parsing that data and making the final determination if your should open your window.